Open until filled

 - Manage and supervise external consultants, both directly and indirectly

-- Five to ten years of progressively responsible experience managing complex and multidisciplinary projects in active transportation, planning, public policy or economic development
+- Five to ten years of progressively responsible experience managing internal staff teams, as well as complex and multidisciplinary projects in active transportation, planning, public policy or economic development

 - Content expertise in one or more of the following topics: trail development, active transportation planning, economic development, public finance, public health, real estate and/or social equity